Conching: History

 The original machine used by Lindt was developed in the early 1800s by an Italian chocolatier named Bozelli.
 The Bozelli grinding process was based on ancient Mesoamerican practices of grinding cocoa beans on curved stones, which were called metates.

 Lindt's original conche consisted of a granite roller and granite trough; such a configuration is now called a "long conche" and can take more than a day to process a tonne of chocolate.
 The ends of the trough were shaped to allow the chocolate to be thrown back over the roller at the end of each stroke, increasing the surface area exposed to air.
 A modern rotary conche can process 3 to 10 tonnes of chocolate in less than 12 hours.
 Modern conches have cooled jacketed vessels containing long mixer shafts with radial arms that press the chocolate against vessel sides.
 A single machine can carry out all the steps of grinding, mixing, and conching required for small batches of chocolate.

 The conching process remained mostly a trade secret until the end of the century.
 In the 1890s, Cailler launched a similar chocolate.
 A long conche was manufactured by J. M. Lehmann from 1899.
+Conching became a standard process in the chocolate industry by the 1920s.